TheOnliestMattastic/TheOnliestMattastic/README.md

 - Expanding automation coverage for support tasks and deployment workflows
 - Polishing repo branding and READMEs to highlight problem‑solving and impact
-- Developing my open‑world RPG in Unreal Engine (C++ gameplay systems, devlog roadmap)
+- Refining BTAR-R: adding special abilities, AI opponents, and level progression
 - Maintaining a cohesive visual identity across repos (ASCII headers, badges, README cards)

+## 🤖 On AI Tooling

+I use AI assistants—primarily **Claude** and **Amp**—as productivity tools in my development workflow.
+For anyone who identifies as **neurodivergent** (ADHD, ASD, OCD, etc.), these tools can be genuinely transformative: they handle context-switching, provide real-time documentation, and reduce cognitive friction during implementation.
+I treat them as **collaborative partners**, not replacements—I review, test, and maintain full ownership of my code.
+Transparency about tool usage matters.

 ## 🌌 Values

 I believe in **clear education, fair wages, and reducing barriers to entry in tech**.
 My code is written to teach as much as it runs, and my documentation is designed to empower others.
+I'm also committed to **destigmatizing neurodivergence** and **making dev tooling more accessible**.

 ## 👽 Contact